To download LCAQuick, please click here.

 LCAQuick is a free tool aimed at informing early (concept and preliminary) design decisions.

 The first version of LCAQuick was released in November 2016.
-This new version, released September 2019, contains new features summarised below:
+This new version, released September 2019 (version 3.3), with an update to this (version3.4) released in March 2020.
+A list of the main features of each is summarised below:

 30 commercial office buildings